pranav-nb/Hacktoberfest22/Python/readme.md

-This directory is for Python programs
+## This directory is for Python programs

+1. Program to compress files